 6. Your audience / fan base is your most important asset

 At the end of the day, your most valuable asset as an artist or musician is your audience.
 This is why it’s so important for your branding to speak to your fans and nurture the emotional connection they feel through your music.
-Since your fan base supports you financially and serves as a tool for word of mouth marketing, you have every reason to always have their best interests, needs and wants at the forefront any business decision.
+Since your fan base supports you financially and serves as a tool for word of mouth marketing, you have every reason to always have their best interests, needs and wants at the forefront of any business decision.

 The main takeaway here: Your ability to create and grow an audience effectively will depend on the strength of your brand and how much you invest in fan relationships outside of just releasing music.

 As you may have already experienced, it is no easy task to build and maintain fans’ attention.
 After you have built a robust fan base and have treated them as valued individuals, you can begin to leverage your audience to generate sales through different income streams.

 7. The road to independent success is a marathon, not a sprint

 I know from watching the independent artists I’ve followed for the past 15 years that it takes time to become established.
 The local artists I work with and meet can all attest to this.
 Of course, you’ll have the select few who blow up quickly in a few years, but it’s rare.

 Music marketing experts and artists will tell you that this business is a marathon, not a sprint.
 If you’re looking to cash in on an album without establishing a strong brand and audience, you’re heading towards disappointment.